cloudera-labs/hms-mirror/notes.md

 ## Skip dir permission auth/check for create and alter table locations
-Add this to the HS2 instance on the UPPER cluster, when Ranger is used for Auth.
+Add this to the HS2 instance on the RIGHT cluster, when Ranger is used for Auth.
 This skips the check done against every directory at the table location (for CREATE or ALTER LOCATION).
 Allowing the process of CREATE/ALTER to run much faster.

 `ranger.plugin.hive.urlauth.filesystem.schemes=file`